 With the onset of the COVID-19 pandemic we refocussed our Enhanced Maternity Dataset for Scotland (EMaDS) work to capture close-to-real-time data on aspects of antenatal booking.
 We were already proposing to separate the collection of antenatal booking data from collection of data on births (and other ends-of-pregnancy).
 We decided to dramatically accelerate that, and developed an Antenatal Booking Collection (ABC) data set (as an early implementation of a module of EMaDS).
 We established weekly reporting for antenatal booking data, and received historic data back to April 2019, so we could report on all women pregnant in March 20 (and thereafter).

-PHS have finalised an expanded version 2 of the Antenatal Booking Collection (ABC2).
+PHS have created an expanded version 2 of the Antenatal Booking Collection (ABC2).
 We have also developed a Mother, Birth and Baby (MoBBa) dataset.
-This will be deployed alongside the existing SMR02 to gather additional data on mothers, births and babies that is not included in SMR02.
-We still plan to test both ABC2 and MoBBa through one-off data transfers.
-However, this has been delayed by IT development capacity constraints and will probably not now happen until early 2024.
+MoBBa is intended to be deployed alongside the existing SMR02 dataset to gather additional data on mothers, births and babies that is not included in SMR02.

 From 2020 many of the CORE maternity measures were presented on a Wider Impacts (of COVID) dashboard.
 Pregnancy and Births and babies sections of the Wider Impacts dashboard were updated each month until Sep 2023.
-However those sections have now been replaced by a new Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard, which was published for the first time on 3 October 2023 and will be updated quarterly.
+Those two sections were replaced in October 2023 by a new Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard.
+Data on SPBAND is refreshed quarterly (in January, April, July and October each year).

 SPBAND includes the same topics as those that featured in the two sections of the Wider Impacts dashboard it replaces: